verrazzano/docs/content/en/docs/setup/upgrade/_index.md

        --timeout=10m \
        --for=condition=UpgradeComplete verrazzano/example-verrazzano
    ```
-If an error occurs, check the log output.
-You can view the logs with the following command:
+You can view the logs with the following command to see detailed progress of the upgrade:

 ```
 $ kubectl logs -n verrazzano-install \